Tsutsui Sadatsugu

 Tsutsui Sadatsugu (筒井 定次) was a cousin and adopted son of Tsutsui Junkei, a feudal lord of the Yamato province.

 At the death of Junkei in 1584, he was relocated by Toyotomi Hideyoshi to Iga Province, where he built the Iga Ueno Castle.

 In 1585, he participated at Hideyoshi Invasion of Shikoku against Chōsokabe clan.

-In 1600, he took sides with the Tokugawa Ieyasu in the Battle of Sekigahara.
+In 1600, he took sides with the Tokugawa Ieyasu Eastern army in the Battle of Sekigahara.

 In 1608, however, he was removed from his position by the Tokugawa shogunate, in an accusation of sloppy governance.
 In addition, the Tsutsui clan was forcefully abolished.
 The castle of Iga Ueno was accordingly taken over by Tōdō Takatora.
+The initial pretext of Sadatsugu's domain confiscation was because Sadatsugu's sloppy governance of the domain.
+However, historians arguing that the reason were because Sadatsugu behaved suspiciously visiting Toyotomi Hideyori at Osaka Castle, without the Shogunate approval, while the land which Sadatsugu occupied was considered as important military strategic location.
+Furthermore, it was more though that in Ieyasu perspective to strip the land and give it to the Todo clan as political strategy against the Toyotomi clan, as despite his patronage to the Toyotomi family, Tōdō Takatora were considered as a close ally of Ieyasu.
+Thus by making him to control the portions of Iga province, it could pushed more strategic locations to the influence of Shogunate without directly provoking the Toyotomi faction in Osaka.

 In 1615, Sadatsugu was ordered by the Shogunate to commit suicide on charge of his secret communication with the people of Osaka Castle during Winter Siege of Osaka.
 However, his son, Tsutsui Juntei was killed in action during Summer Siege of Osaka.
 Later, the Tsutsui clan disappeared.